KatrinaCloyd/cocktail-favs-frontend/README.md

 ### Deployment

 This page is still under construction so the deployed site is currently being served off the dev branch.
 All currently functional code can be found there.

+### To Do

+- Add full recipe button to search result grid
+- Add measuerments to recipe card
+- Add conditional to login link in header to hide when user is loged in